fahdarhalai/Algorithms/3-Greedy Method/README.md

 Consider the problem **P** for traveling from a point **A** to **B**.
 One can say, the solution is to walk from A to B, or to ride a bike, or to drive a car, or to take the train ...etc.

-However, add a constraint to the problem **P**, can make the set of solutions stricter.
+However, adding a constraint to the problem **P**, can make the set of solutions stricter.
 Such constraints can be on the duration of travel which will most likely exclude traveling by walking or riding the bike.
 However, traveling by flight or train, are reasonable solutions, those solutions are said to be **Feasible**.

 Now let's say, we wish to travel with minimum cost.
 From the set of feasible solutions, there will be always one solution which satisfies all the constraints and the additional minimization condition, this solution is said to be **Optimal**.